bualuk/cisc187-assignments/lab24-boats/README.md

 # Boat inheritance
 The goal of this lab is to practice working with inheritance.

+This lab is adapted from the Pool Puzzle in 'Head First Java, O'Reilly Media; 2nd edition, p.
+194.

 Use the following code snippets and place them in the provided classes where there are underscores in the code.